soundpress/RulesOfNYC/docs/c47/index.rst

       - 3
       - Yes
     * - IDNYC Card without Current Home Address
       - A current or expired IDNYC Card without a current home address.
-If the card is expired, the expiration date must be no more than 60 days prior to the date submitted.
+If the card is expired, the card must be within the renewal period.
       - Yes
       - 3
       - Yes